Errors thrown by actions

 Local error handling

-If your action throws some error, you probably want to collect as much information as possible about it.
+When an action throws an error, you may want to collect as much information as possible about it.
 This can be useful for debugging, or for showing the user a more informative error message.

-but you also want to know this happened during the logout action.
+you want to know it happened during logout.

-In fact, you want all errors thrown by this action to reflect that.
+In fact, you want all errors in this action to include that context.

 class LogoutAction extends AppAction {